datopian/datahub-docs-tech/docs/developers/deploy.md

   heroku --> bits
 </div>

-### Old Structure[AWS Lambda - Flask via Zappa]
+#### AWS Lambda - Flask via Zappa

-We are no longer using AWS in this way.
+We are no longer using AWS and Heroku in this way.
 However, we have kept this for historical purposes and in case we return to AWS

 <div class="mermaid">
 graph TD